LordShadow505/Brawlhalla-Modding-Toolkit/README.md

 # Simple Sprite Exporter

 **SSE** - A tool for exporting Brawlhalla sprites in various formats
-**Based in [Epicsninja BrawlhallaModTools](https://github.com/Epicsninja/BrawlhallaModTools) - Credits to him for his excellent work!**
+**Based in [Epicsninja BrawlhallaModTools](https://github.com/Epicsninja/BrawlhallaModTools) - Credits to him **

 ![window](https://github.com/LordShadow505/SimpleSpriteExporter-Brawlhalla/blob/main/Wiki/Example.png)

 ## How to use

-* Download the source code.
+* Download the setup from Releases.
-* Open SimpleSpriteExporter.jar.
+* Open SSE.Setup.exe.
-* Select the installation path of Brawlhalla.
+* Install the program.
 * Select the path where you commonly extract Brawlhalla files (Where you export your files to do modding stuff)
-* Save the paths by clicking on "Save".
-(Optional, but do it if you want to work faster)
-* Import an SWF file by clicking on "Import SWF".
+* Import an SWF file by clicking on "+" button.
 * Select the sprite export mode.
 * Export!
-  ***If you have saved paths, then load them with "Load Paths"***

 ## Differences between "AllMode" and "FolderMode"
 ### All Mode